Introduction: Strategic Diplomacy Amidst Global Trade Shifts

 Strengthening Ties Beyond Negotiation Tables

 Diplomatic engagement is only one element of Vietnam’s strategy.
 In parallel, the country is launching transformative projects to solidify economic ties.
-A standout example is the $1.5 billion luxury resort and golf development in Hung Yen province, backed by the Trump Organization.- Eric Trump, son of US President Donald Trump, participated in the groundbreaking ceremony and met with top officials in Hanoi and Ho Chi Minh City.
+A standout example is the $1.5 billion luxury resort and golf development in Hung Yen province, backed by the Trump Organization.

 - The project spans 2,446 acres and includes three 18-hole golf courses, five-star hotels, and premium residential areas.